JuliaLang/julia/doc/stdlib/base.rst

 .. function:: collect(collection)

-   Return an array of all (key, value) tuples in a collection.
+   Return an array of all items in a collection.
+For associative collections, returns (key, value) tuples.

 .. function:: merge(collection, others...)